Bodies of Water in the U.S.

 Building Data Infrastructure

-Enable integrated and shared water data from public agencies (state, local, and tribal governments) and NGOs by providing the essential, missing technology to make an Internet of Water possible.
+Enabling integrated and shared water data from public agencies (state, local, and tribal governments) and NGOs by providing the essential, missing technology to make an internet of water possible.

 Building a Sustainable Network

-Build a network of water data producers, hubs, and users across the nation to advance the uptake of these technologies and take advantage of them to improve water outcomes
+Building a network of water data producers, users, and decision-makers across the nation to advance the uptake of modern technologies and improve water management outcomes

 Data Stories: Making Data Work for You

-Once water data is found, it is often hard to access because it is held in closed systems (like Excel spreadsheets) and once accessed, it often cannot be integrated with other data in other systems, because the data are not standardized.
+Once water data is found, it is often hard to access because it is held in closed systems (like Excel spreadsheets).
+Once accessed, it often cannot be integrated with data in other systems, because the data are not standardized.
 This 2-part problem is known as “accessibility and interoperability.”
 An inventory of data platforms conducted by the Internet of Water identified 279 platforms across just five states and the federal government.
-Most of these publish data in either relatively inaccessible formats unsuitable for bulk data processing, or non-standard formats that require significant transformation to be integrated with other datasets.
+Most of these platforms publish data in either relatively inaccessible formats unsuitable for bulk data processing, or non-standard formats that require significant transformation to be integrated with other datasets.
 Many more water data platforms exist across the other 45 states, as well as Tribal and local governments and community science organizations.
-To improve accessibility and interoperability the IoW project is assisting these organizations in the publication of accessible, interoperable water data at the source, or through water data hubs.
-The IoW is advancing this strategy by (a) providing training on water data interoperability and promoting criteria for water data hubs, and (b) providing a free and open-source software suite designed to allow data providers to automate hub building.
+To improve accessibility and interoperability the IoW Coalition is assisting organizations in the publication of findable, accessible, and interoperable water data through water data hubs.
+The IoW Coalition is advancing this strategy by offering training on water data interoperability, promoting criteria for water data hubs, and providing a free and open-source software suite designed to allow data providers to automate hub building.